Svendborg/os2web_bootstrap_theme/README.md

 svendborg_theme
 ===============

-Sub theme to Svendborg.dk from Bootstrap
+Sub theme to OS2web from Bootstrap

 Install
 =======